 This led, in October 2020, to the pilot launch of “MakeLifeClick”, with a vision to “reimagine online community, based on ‘real life’ not ‘best life'”.

-We’re now into phase 2 of the pilot.
+We’re now approaching phase 3 of the pilot.

 The power of writing things down

 For me, writing my thoughts down helps a lot.
 It enables me to externalise and explore the things on my mind.
 Also, hopefully, to help others and to create connection.

 In 2021 (and on behalf of MakeLifeClick) I wrote a series on Instagram – a kind of ‘pause for thought’.

 I’m no social influencer, though I do want to use the challenges I’ve experienced to help others if I can – the ‘power of vulnerability’ thing that Brené encourages.

 During phase 2 of its launch, I posted the following question to the MakeLifeClick community: What one thing would you say to your younger self?

 Someone reflected on happiness as part of their response, and how, for many, it always seems just out of reach.
 They included the following quote by Alfred D. Souza, which I’ll end this post with…

 “For a long time it had seemed to me that life was about to begin – real life.
 But there was always some obstacle in the way, something to be gotten through first, some unfinished business, time still to be served, or a debt to be paid.
 Then life would begin.
 At last it dawned on me that these obstacles were my life.”